stanchiang/Luxyy/README.md

 - ~~button UI~~
 - ~~overlay UI~~
 - ~~user interaction is disabled before images are populated~~
+- rethink the autolayout for the buttons to acommodate smaller phone sizes
+- rethink the trigger for the share functionality

 ##### browseDetail
 - ~~initial zoom on image is set by width of view~~